 Star Wars director George Lucas says 'sound is 50 per cent of the movie-going experience'.
 He probably had his movies in mind when he said this, but we reckon the same applies to repeats of Love Actually...

-Thanks to new display technologies like OLED and edge-lit LED, the average TV is now wafer thin.
-But while they look stylish and its image quality is often breathtakingly good, there’s a high price paid when it comes to audio performance.
+Thanks to new display technologies like OLED and edge-lit LED, the average TV is now wafer-thin.
+But while they look stylish and their image quality is often breathtakingly good, there’s a high price paid when it comes to audio performance.

 With no room to accommodate even modestly-sized speakers, today’s TVs can sound thin and feeble.
 While some high-end TVs come with quite advanced sound systems, the vast majority of sets are lacking, and these are well worth upgrading with a soundbar.